 Owing to their position on the boundary between freshwater, terrestrial and marine environments, management of estuaries requires cooperation from a large number of separate national, provincial and local government agencies, each acting under a different legislative mandate.
-As a minimum the following national government agencies are implicated in management of the Uilkraals River estuary: Department of Environmental Affairs: Oceans and Coasts (DEA:O&C), Department of Water & Sanitation (DWS), Department of Public Works (DPW), the Department of Agriculture, Forestry & Fisheries (DAFF) and the Department of Transport (DoT).
-Provincial and local government agencies implicated in management of the estuary include the Department of Environmental Affairs & Development Planning (DEA&DP), CapeNature, Overberg District Municipality (DM), and the Overstrand LM.
+As minimum the following national government agencies are implicated in management of the Uilkraals River estuary: Department of Forestry, Fisheries and Environment, Department of Water & Sanitation (DWS), Department of Public Works and Infrastructure (DPWI), the Department of Agriculture, Land Reform and Rural Development and the Department of Transport (DoT).
+Provincial and local government agencies implicated in management of the estuary include the Department of Environmental Affairs & Development Planning (DEA&DP), CapeNature (RMA role), Overberg District Municipality (DM), and the Overstrand LM.

 The difficulties of ensuring a sufficiently high level of integration, cooperation and coordination amongst all of these different agencies vests with the RMA.
-It has been recommended that the Uilkraals River Estuary Management Forum be reconstituted as the Estuary Advisory Forum (as management will be the responsibility of the RMA), that will include representatives from all of the principal national, provincial and local government agencies, as well as key stakeholder groupings.
-The purpose of the Forum will be to support the RMA in an advisory capacity, as well as foster stakeholder engagement by providing a platform for stakeholders with an interest in the future of the Uilkraals River estuary to exchange information and ideas, and to reach agreement on action for the effective management of the estuary.
+It has been recommended that the Uilkraals River Estuary Management Forum be reconstituted as the

+Estuary Advisory Forum (as management will be the responsibility of the RMA), that will include representatives from all the principal national, provincial and local government agencies, as well as key stakeholder groupings.
+The purpose of the Forum will be to support the RMA in an advisory capacity, as well as foster stakeholder engagement by providing a platform for stakeholders with an interest in the future of the Uilkraals River Estuary to exchange information and ideas, and to reach agreement on action for the effective management of the estuary.
 It is essential that all these agencies work cooperatively to ensure the vision and defined management objectives can be realised.
 Individual agencies are required to make provision for the funding required to fulfil their obligations in the medium and long-term.
+The CapeNature Governance Tool will be used to track and report on the implementation of management objectives.

 One of the first tasks for the RMA and UEAF will be to confirm the mandates, roles and responsibilities of various institutions.
-For example, DAFF has jurisdiction over living resources in the estuary, DWS has jurisdiction of freshwater flows to the estuary, and the Overberg and Overstrand municipalities have jurisdiction over land-use around the estuary and recreational use of the estuary.
+For example, DFFE has jurisdiction over living resources in the estuary as well as environmental processes, DWS has jurisdiction of freshwater flows to the estuary, and the Overberg and Overstrand municipalities have jurisdiction over land-use around the estuary and recreational use of the estuary.
 At the same time, CapeNature is responsible for management of any conservation areas (i.e. Uilkraalsmond Nature Reserve) and enforcing the MLRA.
 Irrespective of the role of the RMA, it is essential that all these agencies and institutions work cooperatively to ensure the vision and defined management objectives can be realised despite capacity constraints (human, infrastructure and financial resources).
-CapeNature as the provincial conservation agency managing the extensive Uilkraalsmond Nature Reserve, will need to work seamlessly with the RMA in terms of managing the proposed Special Management Area.
+CapeNature as the provincial conservation agency also manages the extensive Uilkraalsmond Nature Reserve which will need to be integrated seamlessly into the proposed Special Management Area (if approved).